Clare Langan

 Clare Langan (b.
 1967) is an Irish artist and moviemaker.
 She has shown her movies at many festivals and museums such as: Kino der Kunst Festival, Munich (2020); Physical Cinema Festival, Reykjavik (2019); Shaping Ireland, National Gallery of Ireland, Dublin (2019); The Best of Kino der Kunst, Dirimart, Istanbul (2018), B3 Biennial of the Moving Image, Frankfurt (2017), Lyon Biennale (2007), and Film Trilogy, MoMA, New York (2004).
 Her movies have won many awards, including the Prix Video Formes 2014, Clermont-Ferrand, and the Principle Prize at the Oberhausen International Short Film Festival (2007).
-She represented Ireland at the 25th Bienal de São Paolo (2002).
+She represented Ireland at the 25th Bienal de São Paulo (2002).
 In 2019, she was elected a member of Aosdána.

 Life and work

 Clare Langan studied Fine Art at the National College of Art and Design, Dublin.
 She completed a film workshop at NYU on a Fulbright Scholarship.
 In 2017, she was awarded an Honorary Doctorate in Fine Arts from the National University of Ireland.
 She has represented Ireland in many international Biennales.
 Her movies and photographs are in a number of international public and private collections, including IMMA, The Arts Council of Ireland, The OPW, the Tony Podesta Private Collection, Washington, and the Hugo and Carla Brown Collection, UK.

 For the last 20 years, Langan's movies have dealt with existential issues, where humanity and our relationship to the planet and climate have always been at the fore.
 Her first trilogy – Forty Below (1999), Too Dark for Night (2001), and Glass Hour (2002) – was shot in a drowned world; in the town being consumed by the desert, and across a molten volcanic landscape.
 With Langan's 2015 movie Flight from the City, made for the late Icelandic composer Jóhann Jóhannsson, the camera was turned from focusing on the landscape to focusing on humanity itself.
 Since then, the work has combined elements of choreography, landscape, and performance, with music being a crucial element of the works.
 Flight from the City premiered at the B3 Biennale of the Moving Image 2015 in Frankfurt, before touring to Beijing and Shanghai.
 Jóhann Jóhannsson went on to use Flight from the City to launch his 2016 album Orphee.

 Langan has made movies in Namibia, Iceland, at Skellig Michael, in the sky above the city of Dubai, and on the largely abandoned island of Montserrat.
 Langan started making movies in the late 1990s on 16 mm film.
 She used hand-painted glass filters that worked like eyelids.
 Later, she started using unusual film stock, including black and white infrared.